-Ex-prosecutor who resigned from Trump-Russia probe nears confirmation to Connecticut’s Supreme Court
+Ex-prosecutor who resigned from Trump-Russia probe confirmed for Connecticut Supreme Court

 HARTFORD, Conn.
-(AP) — A former federal prosecutor who helped investigate the origins of the Trump-Russia probe in 2020 before abruptly leaving the Justice Department moved closer on Tuesday to being confirmed as the newest member of Connecticut’s State Supreme Court.
+(AP) — A former federal prosecutor who helped investigate the origins of the Trump-Russia probe in 2020 before abruptly leaving the Justice Department was confirmed Tuesday as the newest member of Connecticut’s State Supreme Court.

 Nora Dannehy, who also served from 2008 to 2010 as the first woman U.S. Attorney for the District of Connecticut, cleared the state Senate by a 31-2 vote.
-Her nomination now moves to the House of Representatives for an expected vote later in the day.
+Her nomination cleared the House of Representatives on a 31-2 vote.

 Dannehy, a 62-year-old Connecticut native, spoke publicly for the first time during her confirmation hearing about why she left the federal investigation.
 That probe looked into how the FBI and other federal agencies set out to investigate Russian interference in the 2016 presidential election and whether the campaign of former President Donald Trump had coordinated with the Kremlin.